-Functional testing ensures that all forms, links, database connections, and whatever the features/functions you’ve added on the web pages are accurately functioning or working.
+Functional testing ensures that all forms, links, database connections, and whatever features/functions you’ve added on the web pages are accurately functioning or working.
 With functional testing, it is possible to test the internal links, broken links, external links, and mail links on the website.
-Software testers also test the database when functional tests are taken into the process because it helps check the data integrity and data consistency.
-The purpose of functional testing is to verify that your product meets the expected functional requirements or whatever the functions you demand from the company before starting the development process.
+In this test, software testers can also test the database as part of functional testing because it helps check the data integrity and data consistency.
+Moreover, the purpose of functional testing is to verify that your product meets the expected functional requirements or whatever functions you demand from the company before starting the development process.

 Validation Testing: In Validation Testing, QA consider the HTML / CSS.
-We should make sure that the valid HTML is used for the website.
+Thus, we should make sure that the valid HTML will be used for the website.

-Link testing includes: Internal link testing makes sure that all the links in the website should properly redirect to their respective pages.
-These links must be External, Outgoing, Email and Broken links.
+Link testing: It includes internal link testing to ensure that all the links in the website will properly redirect to their respective pages.
+And, these links can be External, Outgoing, Email, and Broken links.

-Cookies Testing: Cookie is a very small piece of information that is stored on the client’s machine by the web site and is sent back to the server each time a page is requested.
+Cookies Testing: A cookie is a very small piece of information stored on the client’s machine by the website and sent back to the server each time a page is requested.
 This information is later used by the web browser to retrieve from that user’s machine.
 Generally, cookies contain personal user data or information that is used to communicate with different web pages.
-The testing includes:
+Furthermore, this type of testing includes:

-To check data is well arranged in the Database.
+Database Testing: To check whether data is well arranged in the database, one should perform database testing.
 It includes points such as synchronization between the database and the values displayed in our client/web, stored procedures, Data manipulation, Database performance, Data recovery and Data integrity.

 2. Usability Testing

-Usability testing helps to test the user-friendliness of the website and app.
-It ensures that how easy for the user or customer to access the application, so next time when the user visits the application, he remembers everything.
-This category of testing in its turn includes several sub-categories: -
+In order to check the user-friendliness of the website and app, the Website Usability Testing Checklist is essential as it ensures that how easy for the user or customer to access the application, so next time when the user visits the application, he remembers everything.
+This category of testing can include several sub-categories: -

 Accessibility testing includes: